jia1/cs3245-boolean-retrieval/README.txt

 8. BONUS.docx: For bonus
 9. BONUS.pdf: BONUS.docx exported as PDF

-Indexes such as dictionary.txt, postings.txt, lengths.txt are on https://github.com/jia1/cs3245-information-retrieval
+Indexes such as dictionary.txt, postings.txt, lengths.txt are on https://github.com/jia1/cs3245-information-retrieval too

 == Statement of individual work ==